restpose/restpose/docs/urls.rst

    :statuscode 404: If the collection, taxonomy, category or parent do not
                exist, or the parent is not a parent of the category.

+.. http:put:: /coll/(collection_name)/category/(taxonomy_name)/id/(cat_id)

+   Add a category, creating the collection, taxonomy and category if needed.

+   The body submitted is ignored.

+   .. note:: in future, it may be possible to set the parents of the category
+	     by supplying an appropriate structure in the body.
+For now, the parents need to be added with individual calls, so the body should be left empty.

+   :param collection_name: The name of the collection.
+May not contain
+          ``:/\.,`` or tab characters.
+   :param taxonomy_name: The name of the taxonomy.
+May not contain ``:/\.,``
+          or tab characters.
+   :param cat_id: The ID of the category.
+May not contain ``:/\.,`` or tab
+          characters.

+   :statuscode 202: Normal response: returns a JSON object.
+This will usually
+               be empty, but may contain the following:

+	       * ``high_load``: contains an integer value of 1 if the processing queue is busy.
+Clients should reduce the rate at which they're sending documents is ``high_load`` messages persist.

 .. http:put:: /coll/(collection_name)/category/(taxonomy_name)/id/(cat_id)/parent/(parent_id)

    Add a parent to a category, creating the collection, taxonomy, category and